-1.2 Build and compare the roofline model for single-precision FP on two computer systems: your team laptop and a dual Xeon cluster node (any 662 node in the mei queue).
+1.2 Build and compare the roofline model for single-precision FP on two computer systems: your team laptop and a dual Xeon cluster node (any 662 node in mei queue).

 Show in the same operational-intensity graph the roofline for both systems; follow the suggestions in Appendix A of the 2008 paper on Roofline.
+The use of the Intel Advisor to perform this analysis is advised.